sholker/agri-price-foreseer-insight/README.md

 Simply open [Lovable](https://lovable.dev/projects/f5e086fb-2ddb-406f-8318-9bffa52ca012) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?

-Yes, you can!
+Making the Dean's List is our dream.
+Dr. Avi, we're counting on you to help us get there Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.